Covariant Hamiltonian Field Theory: Examples of canonical transformations in covariant Hamiltonian field theory

+As ${\delta\HC|}_{\text{CT}}=\HC$, the infinitesimal transformation generated by~(\ref{infinigenH}) is thus indeed \emph{canonical}.
 Summarizing, we infer from the transformation rules~(\ref{infinipi}), (\ref{infiniphi}), and (\ref{infinih}) that the generating function~(\ref{infinigenH}) defines the particular canonical transformation that infinitesimally shifts a given system in space-time in accordance with the canonical field equations~(\ref{fgln}).
-As such a canonical transformation can be repeated an arbitrary number of times, we can induce that a transformation along {\em finite\/} steps in space-time is also {\em canonical}.
-We thus have the important result the {\em space-time evolution\/} of a system that is governed by a Hamiltonian density itself constitutes a canonical transformation.
-As {\em canonical\/} transformations map Hamiltonian systems into Hamiltonian systems, it is ensured that each Hamiltonian system remains so in the course of its space-time evolution.
+As such a canonical transformation can be repeated an arbitrary number of times, we can induce that a transformation along \emph{finite} steps in space-time is also \emph{canonical}.
+We thus have the important result the \emph{space-time evolution} of a system that is governed by a Hamiltonian density itself constitutes a canonical transformation.
+As \emph{canonical} transformations map Hamiltonian systems into Hamiltonian systems, it is ensured that each Hamiltonian system remains so in the course of its space-time evolution.